RobertRingel/LearningTasks4Programming/README.md

 Dresden, February 2025
 contact: robert.ringel@htw-dresden.de

+Update august 2025: a new repository for Java learning tasks is work-in-progress

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---
 Related literature: